evrardjp/aptly-playbooks-example-usage/README.md

 # Aptly usage

+## Initial work to do

+Aptly needs pgp keys.
+The requirements (generation of keys) are listed in aptly-snapshot-create.yml .

 ## How to use this on a regular basis

 1. Git clone the aptly role in the proper folder, branch rax.